Cart (0)

 Antioxidants |

-Antioxidants help our body fight against infections, illness, and aging. |
+Help our body fight against infections, illness, and aging. |

 Complex carbs |

-Complex carbs are slowly digestible starch that releases sugar in the body over a longer time.
+Millets provide slowly digestible starch that releases sugar gradually.
 This helps regulate blood sugar.
-Millets are high energy foods that keep us full for longer. |
+Millets are high-energy foods that keep us full for longer. |

 Local name |